Scientist calibrate a FerryBox in the laboratory.-image: HZG-

 Research Focus & Projects

-The actual analysis of the long-term measurements is undertaken with the aid of statistical methods (time series analysis) and theoretical water quality models.
-Furthermore, satellite data is used for comparison of certain measurement variables, such as chlorophyll.
+The analysis of the long-term observations is undertaken with the aid of statistical methods (time series analysis) and combination with numerical models including eco-system models.
+Furthermore, satellite data are used for comparison of certain measurement variables, such as chlorophyll.

 Coastal ocean observation has become increasingly more important for marine research in the last several years.